Intellectual property rights

 Open Source Software

-When incorporating open-source software into an application, it’s important to understand the specific licences governing the software.
-Different open-source licences have varying requirements and restrictions, such as providing attribution or releasing modifications under the same licence.
+When using open-source software in an application, it is important to understand the licenses that govern it.
+Each open-source license comes with its own requirements and conditions.
+These may include providing proper attribution or sharing modifications under the same license.

 Licensing and Distribution